fpun/chraas/README.md

 $ dpkg -i google-chrome-stable_current_amd64.deb; apt-get -fy install
 ```

-Default configuration can be overriden on .env in particular
-1. Protection of the server with an api key
+Default configuration can be overriden on .env in particular to set an api key to protect the server in production
-2. Path of the chrome executable

 A docker image of the project can be built by running
 ```sh